 - Do a little walk, just around your house

-- Reply some texts (if you aren't going to get carried away!)
+- Reply to some texts (if you aren't going to get carried away!)

 - Watch a 3-5 minutes Youtube video